JGIBristol/analysis_best_practice/README.md

-# Data analysis best practice
+# Data analysis best practice one day

 ## Structure

+* resources/CourseraDataScience/ - Some slides and materials from a Coursera data science course.
+Useful inspiration for some topics

-* resources/ -
+* data/